 For reasons no one completely understands, follicles, often called pores, overproduce cells and sometimes get blocked.
 Sebum (oil), which normally drains to the surface, gets blocked and bacteria begin to grow.
 It is this bacteria that is responsible for the formation of acne.
 This can often leave pitted scars after the acne heals.

 Treatment for Acne includes the use of Acne Lasers as well as properly selected skin care products to maintain results.

 Acne’s Various Types and Conditions

-Superficial Acne—Topical medication can be prescribed by your doctor to improve superficial acne.
-These are usually antibiotics and should be limited in their long-term use.
-Superficial Laser and Light treatments can be used to remove the bacteria that are causing the acne outbreaks.
-One or a series of treatments can be needed to produce a 3-12 month result in acne clearance.
-The lasers used for this treatment are called the PPX laser and the light treatments are called Intense Pulsed Light (IPL) treatments.
-A topical medication can be used to improve the efficacy of the IPL treatments called Levulan.
+Superficial Laser and Light-based treatments can be used to remove the bacteria that are causing acne outbreaks.
+A series of treatments may be needed to produce a 3-12 month result in acne clearance.
+The lasers used for this treatment are fractionated lasers and the Intense Pulsed Light (IPL or BBL/BroadBand Light) treatments.

-Contact our laser acne treatment Madison area specialists today for clearer, smoother more beautiful skin.
+Contact our Madison, WI laser acne treatment specialists today for clearer, smoother more beautiful skin.